zoddDev/dotfiles/README.md

 Hello there!

-Those are my different bspwm and openbox themes dotfiles, hope you find something useful in this mess hehe ^^
+Those are my different bspwm and openbox themes dotfiles, hope you find something useful in this mess ^^

 # Theme Previews